austinzheng/Cormorant/README.md

 ### Unit Tests

-Lambdatron has a unit test target.
+Lambdatron has a comprehensive unit test suite that exercises the interpreter (not the standard library).
 Run the unit tests from within Xcode.

 Development Objectives